 The court in Rose v Telstra Corporation Limited7 further held that the fact the employee has engaged in criminal conduct outside of work does not alone warrant dismissal; the same rule applies here in that there must be some form of connection between the criminal conduct and the employment to warrant dismissal.
 However, if an employee is unable to attend work by reason that they have been convicted of a serious criminal offence, this will generally be sufficient grounds for dismissal as the employer would be able to terminate the employment contract on the grounds of frustration.

 If you are an employee who considers you have been unjustly terminated due to conduct engaged in outside of the workplace, you may be able to seek compensation from your employer if it is found that the termination was indeed unjust, which may include things such as reinstatement and/or other damages.

 However, it is important to note that the amount of compensation awarded, if any, will be at the discretion of the court, or alternatively the Fair Work Commission, and will as such be determined on a case by case basis.
 Furthermore, reinstatement may be considered an inappropriate remedy in some circumstances depending on the facts pertaining to each individual case.

 Contact Gibbs Wright Litigation Lawyers

-Contact Gibbs Wright Litigation Lawyers about your employment termination and misconduct dispute for a free and confidential discussion about your matter to explore your legal rights and options.
+Contact Gibbs Wright Litigation Lawyers today for a free and confidential discussion with one of our employment solicitors about your employment dispute to explore your legal rights and options.